moberwasserlechner/ionic-lazy-loading-migration/README.md

 After running the script you have to do at least this manual steps.

+* Upgrade to Ionic 3 if you didn't do so already!
-* Go to app.module.ts and remove the pages and components.
+* Go to `app.module.ts` and remove the pages and components.
 File will be broken after script run.
-* Import needed modules in your page module files.
+* Import needed modules in your **page** module and **component** module files.
 Easiest way is to run `ionic serve` open javascript console and wait for errors.
-* I had problems using Ionic's build in subcribe-publish Events.
+* I had problems using Ionic's build in subcribe-publish [Events](https://ionicframework.com/docs/api/util/Events/).
 Most issues are fixed as soon as I added it to the list of providers in my `app.component.ts`.
-In popovers its still not working.
-Have to ask that in the forum.
+But in Popovers it's still not working.
+I will ask that on the forum.

 ### Links